shortdark/socket/README.md

     // Whether to show the week number from the start of the year (every fifth week: 5, 10...)
     $socket->show_week_numbers = true;

+    // Which month format to display on the x-axis
+    $socket->month_format = 'letter'; // 'none', 'letter', 'short', or 'long'

     // Optional, show a legends box to describe each graphline
     $socket->show_legend_box = true;